RWS/studio-api-docs/apiconcepts/integration/process_custom_project_package_formats.md

     |`sourceLanguage`| The source language of the project to be imported. |
     |`createdAt`| The `DateTime` creation details. |
     |`createdBy`| The user who created the package. |
-    |`originalProjectGuid`| Pass this as `Guid.Empty` if this is the first time the project is imported into <Var:ProductName>, otherwise pass the original project id.
-The presence of the project in <Var:ProductName> can be determined by calling [IConversionContext.CheckForExistingProject()](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.IConversionContext.yml#Sdl_TranslationStudioAutomation_IntegrationApi_Packaging_IConversionContext_CheckForExistingProject_System_Guid_)
+    |`originalProjectGuid`| Pass this as `Guid.Empty` if this is the first time the project is imported into Var:ProductName, otherwise pass the original project id.
+The presence of the project in Var:ProductName can be determined by calling [IConversionContext.CheckForExistingProject()](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.IConversionContext.yml#Sdl_TranslationStudioAutomation_IntegrationApi_Packaging_IConversionContext_CheckForExistingProject_System_Guid_)
 - Adding the resources to the package [IPackage](../../api/projectautomation/Sdl.ProjectAutomation.Core.IPackage.yml) object such as: files, translation memories, termbases, specific settings
-- Physically packaging the package into <Var:ProductName> valid format by calling [IPackage.Pack()](../../api/projectautomation/Sdl.ProjectAutomation.Core.IPackage.yml#Sdl_ProjectAutomation_Core_IPackage_Pack_System_String_) and specifying the location where the package will be saved.
+- Physically packaging the package into Var:ProductName valid format by calling [IPackage.Pack()](../../api/projectautomation/Sdl.ProjectAutomation.Core.IPackage.yml#Sdl_ProjectAutomation_Core_IPackage_Pack_System_String_) and specifying the location where the package will be saved.
 - Performing cleanup on temporary resources used, such as files.

 ```cs